-Connect the VxRail nodes to the SmartFabric enabled switches.
+Connect the VxRail nodes to deploy SmartFabric enabled switches.
 Power on the nodes.
 Connect the laptop to the first port(port 1 only!) in the SFS switch.
 This is the “jump port” and will allow access to the default ip address [https://192.168.10.200] of the VxRail Manager VM.
 The VxRail Manager VM is already deployed in the appliances in factory.

-VxRail will configure SmartFabric now
+VxRail will deploy SmartFabric now

 Since VxRail version 4.7.100 there is now the ability for the GUI driven VxRail Manager install to detect Dell EMC SmartFabric enabled switches.
 This automates configuration of the switches during the full stack deployment.

-Setup the REST user for SmartFabric
+Setup the REST user to deploy SmartFabric

-When the installer selects to configure the SmartFabric switches the next step will be to configure the Rest User account on the SFS enabled switch.
+When the installer selects to deploy SmartFabric switches the next step will be to configure the Rest User account on the SFS enabled switch.
 If its a first run, a new password will be created.
 If you are setting up a second VxRail cluster into an existing SmartFabric, then the current password will be requested.
 The Rest User account will be documented in the Pre-Install Checklist by the installer.

 New option to choose 2-Node cluster